MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/business-central/across-teams-settings.md

 ms.reviewer: jswymer
 ---

-# Yrityksen ja muiden asetusten muuttaminen Teamsissa
+# <a name="changing-company-and-other-settings-in-teams"></a>Yrityksen ja muiden asetusten muuttaminen Teamsissa

 [!INCLUDE [online_only](includes/online_only.md)]